shashwat-9/DevOps/Kubernetes/Notes/Module2.md

  - `kubectl get pods`

 #### 5. Jobs
- - A Job starts a Pod with the `restartPolicy` set to never.
+ - A Job starts a Pod with the `restartPolicy` set to never/onFailure.
+If we omit this, Kubernetes set it to Never.
  - To create a Pod that runs to completion, use Jobs instead.
  - Jobs are useful for one-shot tasks, like backup, calculation, batch processing and more.
  - Use `spec.ttlSecondsAfterFinished` to clean up completed Jobs automatically.
 It won't be listed in the `kubectl get jobs`, if the timeout has passed.